Low carb salads have never tasted as warm and inviting as this delicious Thai chicken salad recipe!

 Ginger – Next is ginger.
 For this recipe, it’s best to use fresh ginger and peel it before grating.
 It’ll give your peanut sauce that extra warm inviting bite that says, Thai!

 Sweetener – I’m sure you noticed that this recipe calls for liquid stevia where a large majority of recipes call for honey or brown sugar.
 Feel free to use what you have, I use keto sweeteners to cut the carbs and keep the dressing close to sugar-free.

 Here’s the beauty of this recipe.
 No crazy gadgets!
 You only need a few simple items to make this incredible Thai chicken salad:

 - Medium bowl

 - Knife and cutting board

 Storing your Thai chicken salad recipe is as simple as tossing it in an airtight container with a secure lid and popping it in the fridge.
-This chicken salad actually makes an amazing mason jar salad that’s perfect for your weekly healthy lunch ideas!
+This chicken salad actually makes an amazing mason jar salad that’s perfect for your weekly low carb lunch ideas!

 If you’re making this ahead of time, stash your dressing and salad separately so your Thai chicken salad doesn’t get soggy while it waits to be eaten.